ghc/ghc/docs/users_guide/using-concurrent.rst

 :base-ref:`Control.Concurrent.`.
 More information on Concurrent Haskell is provided in the documentation for that module.

-Optionally, the program may be linked with the :ghc-flag:`-threaded` option (see :ref:`options-linker`.
+By default, the program is linked with the :ghc-flag:`-threaded` option (see :ref:`options-linker`).
 This provides two benefits:

 - It enables the :rts-flag:`-N ⟨x⟩` to be used, which allows threads to run in parallelism on a multi-processor or multi-core machine.
 See :ref:`using-smp`.